am610/Firecrown_wrapper_TD/README.md

 	 in the same folder.

 Additional optional attributes
-	 can be seen via the help command as :
+	 can be seen (in Perlmutter) via the following help command :
 	 `$TD/SOFTWARE/firecrown_wrapper/dist/Firecrown_wrapper
 	 --help`